 Complementing the European study abroad experience, another term of SSU’s degree program is devoted to travel and study in the developing world, usually in Southeast Asia.
 This travel term includes significant cultural exposure, as well as formal study of history, culture, and contemporary social, economic and religious issues of the region.

-In Fall 2017 SSU visited Thailand and Cambodia.
+In their second year, SSU students visit Thailand and Cambodia.
 This travel term really helps put ‘Western’ culture into perspective.
 Accommodations vary from being billeted with a Thai family to staying in hostels.
 Meals are generally provided by hosts, or eaten in local restaurants.
 This experience gives students a unique opportunity to witness and partake in the day-to-day life of local people.